donnowhattodo/CSE-525-Computer-Security/README.md

 - **MUSE Dataset**: Contains various open-source software projects including code snippets, comments, and function names.
 - **Google BigQuery GitHub Data**: Provides a vast pool of open-source repositories for analysis.
 - **CVE Database**: Used for identifying and validating known vulnerabilities.
+- **The Cybernative.ai**: Code Vulnerability and Security Dataset is a dataset of synthetic Data Programming by Demonstration (DPO) pairs, focusing on the intricate relationship between secure and insecure code across a variety of programming languages.

 ## How It Works
 1. **Data Collection**: